ShariqAli-Dev/go-htmx-templ-framework/README.md

-have 1 terminal with css generation

-have another terminal with site run
+have 1 terminal with css generation have another terminal with air running